-For this February 2018 Gobble review, we tried three meals and chocolate chip cookies!
+For this February Gobble review, we tried three meals and chocolate chip cookies.
+Nothing was quite what I was expecting and unfortunately, we have not ordered again.

 This post contains affiliate links.
 See our Disclosure Statement for more information.